Nikhil & Pankaja Sikkim and Darjeeling Trip with Thrillophilia

 Looking back, what stood out most for the travellers was how smoothly everything had been handled throughout the trip.

-And honestly, that feeling reflects throughout the trip itself.
+And the quality remained consistent throughout the trip itself.

 For them, Sikkim and Darjeeling became more than just another hill station holiday.
 It became five days of mountain air, winding roads, quiet mornings, and moments that stayed long after the trip had ended.